Seeking a reason for hidden pain

 Indwelling nerve stimulators are now an avenue to managing pain, and this method will grow as technology allows for smaller indwelling devices and keyhole surgery.
 The modern toolbox must include counselling, pain management, movement, positive psychology, and available support.

-This year I decided to write a short (fictional) story about Anna Taylor called ‘The Withered Hand’, a copycat of Thomas Hardy’s ‘The Withered Arm’.
-Hardy came from Dorset, which happened to be the location of the young woman associated with Kate Pickle’s article in the Daily Mail Online.
-As a retired clinician and journalist, I thought it was appropriate to put the condition of CRPS in the context of inadequate NHS resources and t the consequences of suicide.
+Writing a short (fictional) story about Anna Taylor I called ‘The Withered Hand’, a copycat of Thomas Hardy’s ‘The Withered Arm’, I thought it was appropriate to put the condition of CRPS in the context of inadequate NHS resources and t the consequences of suicide.
 Many sufferers dream of this and amputations.
 If I have been harsh in my criticism of opportunistic journalism, Pickle’s article does take you through some of the realities of CRPS and is worth reading.

 The sad truth

 The truth is that while NHS centres can provide excellent services, even before the ravages of Covid-19, the chronic pain clinic was understaffed and under-resourced.
-Of most concern is the fact that delays in treatment make the condition harder to manage.
-The best advice I can give is to seek a pain specialist early and not be advised by a non-specialist, GP or surgeon, to see how it goes and take strong pain killers alone.
-As a foot surgery service, we buddied up with physiotherapy and the pain specialist service.
+Of most concern is that treatment delays make the condition harder to manage.
+The best advice I can give is to seek a pain specialist early and not be advised by a non-specialist, GP or surgeon to see how it goes and take strong painkillers alone.
+We partnered with physiotherapy and the pain specialist service as a foot surgery service.
 We followed their protocol to manage CRPS early so that we had already tried to minimise the condition’s progress by the time they saw the consultant.
 As a result, our case numbers were not significant.
 Together with extended consulting clinic times in which we provided counselling, we had a modicum of success, and many cases of mild CRPS improved.
 That said, I was always unsure what the NHS accountants thought!

 Sayegh SA, Filén T, Johansson M, Sandström S, Stiewe G, Butler S. Mirror therapy for Complex Regional Pain Syndrome (CRPS)-A literature review and an illustrative case report.
 Scand J Pain.
 2013 Oct 1;4(4):200-207. doi: 10.1016/j.sjpain.2013.06.002.
 PMID: 29913636.